Video Game: Mega Man Legends

 - Turns out everyone in the Legends series (except for Megs himself, a Ridiculously Human Robot) is a "Carbon."
 Mega Man and Data were charged with safeguarding the Master of the Ancients' DNA, presumably the last remaining sample of completely human genetic code.

-- This has been given foreshadowing in the Mega Man ZX series, with humans and reploids being merged into a single species since the tensions between the two races were settled in the conclusion of the Mega Man Zero series.
-Evidently, this went horribly wrong and they made the similar-but-inferior servant/replacement Carbons somewhere along the line.
+- This has been retroactively given foreshadowing in the Mega Man ZX series, with humans and reploids being slowly merged into a single species since the tensions between the two races were settled in the conclusion of the Mega Man Zero series.
+Evidently, this was somehow viewed as unacceptable, and the Ancients made the Carbons as a replacement for original!Humanity at some point.

 - Attack Its Weak Point: Plenty of the boss robots are invulnerable in all but one spot.
 Luckily, it's almost always someplace you can lock onto.
 This goes double for the Wake-Up Call Boss in the second game: the most obvious place to shoot is its thinly-armored head, but there's also an extra-vulnerable spike below its rear exhaust ports.